na5imuzzaman/B33-Demo-Search-Engine/README.md

 B33 is a demo search engine which is implement to filter search keyword.

-## Why The search Engine Named 'B33'(Bee)
+## Why The Search Engine Named 'B33'(Bee)

 Bee is one kind of insects who collect honey from different flowers and store.
 And we can easily fetch from there.
 Our Search engine works similar to a bee.
 It manages to find out the core of honey from a large amount of information of any type.
-And show it to us. that's why we named it 'B33' a.k.a.
+And show it to us.
+That's why we named it 'B33' a.k.a.
 (Bee).